evanoshea21/Sauce-Apparel-Frontend/README.md

 Securing and processing an order seemed like a straight-forward operation, or so I thought.
 Turns out, there's a lot of logic that goes into this user story to avoid inconsistencies with the database.
 I'll give a few examples:

 - User A adds an item to their cart, but moments before they complete checkout, User B clears out the limited inventory for that item.
-- Simulateneously 2 users purchase the same item, hence decrementing the inventory on both ends, but due to limited stock, only 1 customer can complete the transaction successfully, in effect canceling one of the orders
+- Simultaneously 2 users purchase the same item, hence decrementing the inventory on both ends, but due to limited stock, only 1 customer can complete the transaction successfully, in effect canceling one of the orders
 - A user has items in their cart with sufficient inventory but upon processing their order, their card gets declined

 All of these scenarios are based on 2 async queries with unknown results: